Former Fiji Sevens coach Ben Ryan explains what debutant winger Alivereti Raka will bring to the France team

 Why Alivereti Raka will be box office for France

-From there, Raka played for Nadroga province at age-group level, starting in their U16s and progressing up the ranks until he made his senior debut in Fiji’s version of the County Championship, the Skipper Cup – playing the smaller Vatukoula province in October 2014.
+From there, Raka played for Nadroga province at age-group level, starting in their U16s and progressing up the ranks until he made his senior debut in Fiji’s own version of the County Championship, the Skipper Cup – playing the smaller Vatukoula province in October 2014.

 Just one month later, he was in Clermont, joining one of the biggest rugby clubs in the world.
-Now, he is a French citizen, he is married to a Frenchwoman, he has a French passport and will make his Test debut in France’s World Cup warm-up match against Scotland in Nice.
+Now, he is a French citizen, he is married to a Frenchwoman, he has a French passport and made his Test debut in France’s World Cup warm-up match against Scotland in Nice.

 Until we have more a targeted plan on how to really help the island nations, this will always happen.
 Raka has made the choice to play for France over Fiji and no one should question that.
 He has a French wife, speaks French and has made a life for himself over there.
 Others, like Peceli Yato, have opted for Fiji and the two of them, from the same province in Viti Levu, run out together for les Jaunards at the Marcel Michelin.